kashifsoofi/blog-code-samples/restapi-with-go-chi-and-memory-store/README.md

 ```

 ### Get All/List Movies
-For response we would use the same `movieResponse` struct we defined for `Get By Id`, we would just add a new method to create an array/slice of `Renderer`
+For response we would use the same `movieResponse` struct we defined for `Get By ID`, we would just add a new method to create an array/slice of `Renderer`
 ```go
 func NewMovieListResponse(movies []*store.Movie) []render.Renderer {
 	list := []render.Renderer{}